 MOD CME/15/115#11245

-63 10.3 If a Member makes reservations with regard to the application of one or more of the provisions of these Regulations, other Members and their administrations* shall be free to disregardthe said provision or provisions in their relations with the Member which has made such reservations and its administrations*.
+63 10.3 If a Member State makes reservations with regard to the application of one or more of the provisions of these Regulations, other Member States and their operating agencies are not obliged to abide by the said provision or provisions in their relations with the Member State which has made such reservations and its operating agencies.

 MOD CME/15/116#11247

-64 10.4 Members of the Union shall inform the Secretary-General of their approval of the International Telecommunication Regulations adopted by the Conference.
-The Secretary-General shall inform Members promptly of the receipt of such notifications of approval.
+64 10.4 Member States of the Union shall inform the Secretary-General of their approval of the International Telecommunication Regulations adopted by the Conference.
+The Secretary-General shall inform Member States promptly of the receipt of such notifications of approval.

 ___________